 Do not be tempted to plant more plants than are actually needed.
 A Wisteria can easily cover an area 40 feet wide and are known to spread as far as 100 feet given enough time.
 We planted our one climber just five years ago.

 If you haven’t already planted one choose the variety you are going to plant carefully, there are a variety of colours from white to pale lilac to dark mauve.
 Take into consideration the colour of the wall or support behind it and how well it will contrast or harmonize.
-Our Wisteria flowers before it comes into leaf and then a second flush of flowers later on, some come into leaf first.
-Some varieties are scented so you might find the fragrance overpowering, if you like to have your window open day and night.
+Our Wisteria flowers before it comes into leaf and then a second flush of flowers later on.
+Although some varieties come into leaf first.
+Some Wisterias are scented so you might find the fragrance overpowering, if you like to have your window open day and night.

 Remember that you may need to climb a ladder twice a year to prune, so give carefully consideration to not only how high you can safely climb but also how well you can position the Ladder.
 Allow the main stems to rise up to the height you require, training them on wires or trellis, tying in the long whippy growth where necessary if you need them to go up and then across above windows as we have done.

 A NOTE OF CAUTION We made the mistake of allowing our Wisteria to twine around the Trellis instead of just tying it into the face of the support.
 The stems will swell and as with ours, the trellis is becoming embedded into the trunk of the Climber.
 Only time will tell whether the wood of the trellis will rot before seriously damaging the stems